knoxa/knoxa.github.io/debate/ai/technical.md

 ## Argument mining
 One aspect of this is NLP directed at constructed argument maps.
 Another aspect is NLP aimed at claims in multiple arguments to work out their relationships: Are they the same?
 Do they agree?
 Are they contradictory?

+### Terminology
+If we're joining argument from different sources together, we need to understand variations in terminology.
+Mapping terminology is something that would both help argument mining and be helped by argument mining.